Azure/azure-sdk-for-js/sdk/storage/storage-blob-changefeed/samples/README.md

 npm install @azure/storage-blob-changefeed
 ```

-Or, in case you have cloned the repo and want to utilize the published npm package instead of src code, run the following commands in the `samples` folder to initialize an npm project and to install the storage-blob-changefeed package.
+Or, in case you have cloned the repo and want to utilize the published npm package instead of source code, run the following commands in the `samples` folder to initialize an npm project and to install the storage-blob-changefeed package.

 ```bash
 npm init -y